meixide/mRNAScraping/README.md

 # mRNAScraping
-Direct access to NCBI and automatic protein transcription of a given sequence of codons.
+Direct access to NCBI and automatic protein transcription of a given sequence of codons, w/ SirUseless